t-bast/go-libp2p-echalotte/example/README.md

 The bootstrapping process can take a few minutes (to setup enough nodes in the network and bootstrap the DHT content), so be patient!

+Once the bootstrapping process completes, you will get a prompt that lets you send messages between nodes.

 ## Tips

 You can change the logging level from 4 (INFO) to 5 (DEBUG) if you want to see